WorldwideLottery Exposed — A Dream or Reality?

 Worldwide Lottery’s Billionball

 Planning on kicking off in 2017, WorldwideLottery.com will offer four key games.
 Billionball involves players picking five white balls from 1 to 55 and one red ball from 1 to 50.
 Get five correct white balls and the red ball and they say you will be a billionaire.
 This draw will be held annually on New Year’s Eve.
 What a way to start the year!
-What is hilarious is if you buy your tickets in January, they only cost €1 and increase every month to cost €12 in December.
+What is hilarious is that if you buy your tickets in January, they only cost €1 and increase every month to €12 in December.
 There are nine ways to win with a second prize of matching five white balls for €100,000 down to €7 for matching three white balls.
-There is also a side option called “BonusBall” for an additional €1 where players can multiple their prizes by 2, 3, 4 or 5 times.
+There is also a side option called “BonusBall” for an additional €1 where players can multiply their prizes by 2, 3, 4, or 5 times.
 If the jackpot isn’t won, then it rolls over to the next one.

 Picksixlotto at WorldwideLottery.com

-PickSixLotto might be more to your speed than waiting around for a jackpot that only take place once a year.
+PickSixLotto might be more to your speed than waiting around for a jackpot that only takes place once a year.
 This game will be played twice a week on Wednesday and Saturday, picking six numbers per ticket line from 1 to 55.
 There are four prize tiers.
 Get all six numbers and you win the jackpot.
 Players at WorldwideLottery.com can choose up to 52 consecutive draws and multiple tickets.
 For a ticket cost of only €1, this looks pretty good.

 WorldwideLottery.com plans on two other games – WorldLotto.biz which will be played monthly and 888Lotto to be played daily.
 There are no details available yet on these games.

 What Else about WorldwideLottery?